infinix-finance/protocol/README.md

 # Infinix
-Infinix the Logarithmic Perpetual Futures DEX with signals from API3-S&P500.
+Infinix the Logarithmic Perpetual Futures DEX with signals from API3 oracle.
 Infinix is built on Perpetual Protocol and uses vAMM.

 #### How is it different from Perpetual Protocol?